samgovier/front-end-dev/epctsjs/js.md

 * `void x` : ignores x and evaluates to undefined
 * `, // comma` : evaluates expressions from left to right and return value of rightmost expression

 Oh, I guess the last thing...
 JS and TS both have this differentiation where a c#/powershell `==` acts more like a `===`.
-The rules of `==` in ECMA 5: [The Abstract Equality Comparison Algorithm](http://www.ecma-international.org/ecma-262/5.1/#sec-11.9.3)
+The rules of `==` in ECMA 5: [The Abstract Equality Comparison Algorithm](http://www.ecma-international.org/ecma-262/5.1/#sec-11.9.3).
+Mainly, `==` will run a type conversion before evaluating equivalence, `===` will not.

-I'm not gonna do conditionals, except to say that switches don't require breaks, and so can go through to other cases.
+I'm not gonna talk about conditionals, except to say that switches don't require breaks, and so can go through to other cases.
 Don't forget your breaks!

 Global Object
 ===